marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 -------------------

+.. warning:: This HIT is currently offline.
+You cannot participate at this time.

 c) Double login
 ----------------

+.. warning:: According to our records, your device has already been connected to the server during this session.
+Participants are only allowed to enter a session once.
+Thank you for your understanding.

 d) Session full
 ----------------

+.. warning:: We have sufficient participants for this HIT.
+Unfortunately, you cannot participate at this time.
+Thank you for your understanding.

 e) Not registered
 -------------------

+.. warning:: You are currently not logged in.
+You cannot participate in the HIT.

 f) Time out
 -------------

+.. warning:: You did not make a decision before the time was up. <br><br> You have been removed from the HIT.
+You can close down this window.

 g) Kicked out by experimenter
 -------------------------------

+.. warning:: Unfortunately, this HIT was terminated for a technical reason!
+You cannot continue.
+You will receive your guaranteed participation fee of $ $participationFee$.
+To collect your earnings, please fill out this random code on MTurk:
+                **$randomid$** Once you have filled out this code, you can close this window.
+                Thank you for your participation.

 h) No re-entering possible
 ---------------------------

+.. warning:: You are currently not logged in.
+You cannot participate in the HIT.

 i) Too many quiz errors
 -------------------------

+.. warning:: You did not answer the quiz correctly and were excluded from further participation.

 j) No group match
 ------------------